Rates, discounts and monetary transactions

 Usufruct will.

-The children become owners of a significant portion of the estate, and the surviving parent receives the usufruct of those inheritance shares.
-The surviving parent then has the right, for example, to live in (the portion of) the home that became the children's property through inheritance, without paying rent.
-With a savings account, the usufructuary is entitled to the interest.
+The children become the owners of a significant part of the estate and the surviving parent receives the usufruct of those inheritances.
+The surviving spouse then has the right, e.g., to live in (the part of) the house that has become the property of the children by inheritance, without paying rent.
+In the case of a savings account, the usufructuary is entitled to the interest.

 Testator

-This will is intended to minimize inheritance tax.
-It gives heirs the freedom to choose how to avoid inheritance tax within three months of the testator's death.
+This will serves to save as much inheritance tax as possible.
+It gives heirs the freedom to choose how they can save on inheritance tax within three months of the testator's death.

 Testator